MJKWoolnough/ics/README.md

-FreeBusy provides a group of components that describe either a request for free/busy time, describe a response to a request for free/busy time, or describe a published set of busy time
+FreeBusy provides a group of components that describe either a request for free/busy time, describe a response to a request for free/busy time, or describe a published set of busy time.

 #### type Frequency